 This step is repeated each year to request a specific loan amount and to have a current credit check performed.

-Go to the Direct Loan website , sign in, then click on “Start PLUS Application Process” and select “Parent PLUS” as the type of loan you want.
+Go to the Direct Loan website , sign in, then click on “Apply for a PLUS Loan” and select “Complete PLUS Request for Parents”.
 Enter the information requested on the following screens.

 If your PLUS Loan is approved, funds will be disbursed to the College, half in the fall and half in the spring.
 The College will apply the funds to any outstanding charges owed to the College for the current academic year.
 Any remainder will be given to the parent or student by paper check.

-If your PLUS Loan is denied, the student becomes eligible to borrow additional unsubsidized Stafford Student Loan funds on top of his/her normal Stafford Loan limits: $4,000 more for students in the first two years of undergraduate study and $5,000 more for students in subsequent years.
+If your PLUS Loan is denied, the student becomes eligible to borrow additional Direct Unsubsidized Loan funds on top of his normal Loan limits: $4,000 more for students in the first two years of undergraduate study and $5,000 more for students in subsequent years.

 Step Four: Sign the revised Payment Plan & Promissory Note that will be sent to you